JinmuGo/blog_obsidian/post/git-squash-vs-fixup/git-squash-vs-fixup.en.md

 ## Intro

 In my workflow using `git`, I often use the interactive rebase (`git rebase -i`) feature to clean up commits before pushing to remote.
-It's a good way to look back at what you've done so far and make sure your commits are in meaningful chunks.
-I used to only use `squash` to combine multiple commits into one, because I thought that was all there was 😅 But this time, while using `lazygit`, I discovered the `fixup` command, which does something, and it's exactly what I was looking for while using `squash`.
+It's a great way to look back at what you've done so far and make sure your commits are in meaningful chunks.
+In the past, I've only used `squash` to combine multiple commits into one, because I thought that was all there was to it 😅 But this time, while using `lazygit`, I discovered the `fixup` command.
+It did something, and it was exactly what I was looking for while using `squash`.
 Today I'm going to compare `squash` and `fixup`, the commands you can use during Interactive Rebase, and see when you should use them.

 ![[git-squash-vs-fixup-1752198125071.webp]]